sighupio/fury-kubernetes-aws/README.md

 echo export AWS_SECRET_ACCESS_KEY=xxx >> secrets/aws-credentials.sh
 ```

-a file is create at _secrets/aws-credentials.sh_
+a file is created at _secrets/aws-credentials.sh_
 open it and set **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY**

 > these credential are use by terraform to create the cluster